by Kassidy Taylor

 “Students learn cell culture, techniques for studying nucleic acids and proteins, genomics and more — everything that’s in common use in real-world labs,” MacLea said.

 Baker said these skills helped her through internships at Manchester Water Works and Elliot Hospital, which she completed at the end of April.
 At Manchester Water Works, Baker ran chemical and microbial tests on samples from around the city.
 She said the hands-on work was extremely beneficial.

 “I have also had hands-on experience with the autoclave and making growth media for their bacterial testing,” Baker said.
 “It has expanded my knowledge of lab techniques greatly.”

 At the Elliot, Baker completed an extensive job shadow of the Manchester and Londonderry labs.
 She learned the instruments used and tests run in each section of the medical lab, including histology, microbiology, urinalysis, blood bank and more.

 “I think they enjoy teaching me as much as I enjoy learning,” Baker said.
 “It’s a great experience to see what parts of the lab I would like, and which parts I wouldn’t enjoy as much.”

 Baker said the experiences she’s had through the biotechnology program and her internships have been invaluable.
+Within a week of graduation, she accepted a position as a laboratory scientist trainee in the Virology/STD section of the Public Health Labs in Concord, N.H.
 Her advice to other students is simple: Utilize your campus resources, and seize real-world opportunities.